The Science Behind CBD: What is CBD and How Does it Work?

 While CBD is a terpene like those produced by more common plants, it has some special qualities.
 To understand what makes it unique, we need to understand how terpenes, including CBD, work in our bodies.

 Terpenes connect to cellular receptors throughout your body, achieving different effects.
 They are used as neurotransmitters, sending signals from one part of your body to another.
 One of the things that makes CBD unique is the fact that it connects with over 65 different receptors in your body, which is extraordinarily high.
-As a result, CBD is able to impact many different body systems and functions, from sleep, to pain, to mood.
+As a result, CBD is able to impact many different body systems and functions, from sleep, to discomfort, to mood.
 This is why CBD offers so many treatment options.

 The primary bodily system that CBD works within is the endocannabinoid system.